Home > Resources

 There are also pension aids for veterans or surviving spouses who have permanent disabilities and are housebound or in need of daily help with basic activities.

-These aids have some limitations, but they can be used as long as it is for the care of the beneficiary, so if the beneficiary is in need of a walk-in tub to easy their life it can be used for its purchase and installation.
+These aids have some limitations, but they can be used as long as they are for the beneficiary’s care.
+For example, if the beneficiary needs a walk-in tub to ease their life, it can be used to purchase and install it.

-It can also be a reimbursed medical expense, i.e. it can be deducted from an income and after given an increased pension benefit to cover the cost of the tub.
+It can also be a reimbursed medical expense, i.e., deducted from income after an increased pension benefit is given to cover the cost of the tub.

 What Are the Requirements for a VA-Approved Walk-In Tub?